 “They are definitely coming from behind and their market is moving away from them,” said Patrick Wang, an analyst at Evercore Partners.
 “They are trying to breathe some life into the PC market.”

-Intel (INTC), whose microprocessors run more than 80 percent of the world’s PCs, is struggling as that market faces a second straight year of lower sales, according to analysts at JPMorgan Chase & Co.
+Intel (INTC:US), whose microprocessors run more than 80 percent of the world’s PCs, is struggling as that market faces a second straight year of lower sales, according to analysts at JPMorgan Chase & Co.
 In mobile chips, Intel is playing catch-up to Qualcomm Inc.

 Intel yesterday reported sales of $13.5 billion last quarter, matching the average prediction of analysts, according to data compiled by Bloomberg.
 Net income fell to $2.47 billion, or 48 cents a share, compared with 45 cents projected by analysts.